normal-devs/klicker-knight/docs/rooms/decisionRoom.md

 # Decision Room

+- **roomType**: decisionRoom

 A room with two doors.
 Taking the door on the left moves the player to the next random room.
 Taking the door on the right takes the player back to the same room.

 ## PlayerStates

-- **AtEntrance**: The player is in a room two doors.
-The game should indicate that the player will take the door on the left
+- **AtEntrance**: You see two doors and decide you should take the door on the left.
-- **AttemptingToLeave**: The player is walking down a long hallway and is about to round a corner.
+- **AttemptingToLeave**: You are walking down a long hallway.
+There is a sharp turn to the left up ahead.

+## RoomState

+- **isSheeple**: A boolean indicating if the player never took the door on the right

 ## Commands

+- **leaveLeft**:
-- **leave <'left' | 'right'>**: The player leaves the room via the `doorIdentifier` door
+  - isSheeple: As decided, you exit via the door on the left.
+  - !isSheeple: As originally intended, you exit via the door on the left.
+- **leaveRight**:
+  - isSheeple: Interestingly enough, you change your mind and exit via the door on the right.
+  - !isSheeple: Despite your better judgement, you continue through the door on the right.
-- **continue**: The player rounds the corner of the long hallway
+- **continue**: You round the corner of the long hallway.

 ## Diagram